pranscript/plex_bytesized/readme.md

 # 2. Mounting Drive and Mergerfs

 We will follow this wonderful tutorial - [Bytesized Tutorial](https://bytesized-hosting.com/pages/setting-up-rclone-mergerfs-and-crontab-for-automated-cloud-storage).
-Some few minor changes I did to the original.
-So let us continue.
+I did some few minor changes to Rclone parameters which I feel worked much better.
+So, let us continue.
+Rclone is used to mount the google drive and mergerfs fuses this drive to make flow of data from server to drive seamless.
-We will create the following folder through SSH on server:
+We will create the following folder through SSH on the server:

 ```sh
 mkdir ~/mnt